AlessiaGava/Final-Crewmates-Project-/README.md

 ### requirements.txt

-It is possible to find the requirements file in our repository.
+It is possible to find the file ```requirements.txt``` in our repository.
 It contains the python packages required to run the program.